Deep priors for satellite image restoration with accurate uncertainties: Experimental setting

-In this paper, we use simulated data to train SatDPIR, VBLE-xz, and the deep learning baselines.
+In this paper, we use simulated data to train VBLE-xz and the baselines.
 For the image restoration experiments, both simulated and real satellite data are used.
-The simulated images are produced using two databases: PCRS, provided by IGN \cite{IGNPCRS}, and Pélican, provided by CNES.
+The simulated images are produced using two databases: PCRS, provided by Institut national de l'information géographique et forestière (IGN) \cite{IGNPCRS}, and Pélican, provided by CNES.
 Both datasets are composed of airplane images acquired at a very high resolution, that is 5cm for PCRS and 10cm for Pélican.
 Target and degraded satellite images are then obtained by downsampling them.
-The characteristics of each database are provided in \cref{tab:data}.
+The characteristics of each database are provided in the first part of \cref{tab:data}.
+For the simulated test set, a subset of 30 images from the Pélican dataset is chosen, representing various landscapes such as desert, industrial, and urban areas.
+All PCRS images and the other Pélican images are used in the training and validation set.
+Some tests are performed on subsets of this test set because of the high computational cost of some baselines.
+The various test subsets are detailed in the second part of \cref{tab:data}.
+The tests on real Pléiades images are performed on 30 of them.
+Their characteristics are also given in \cref{tab:data}.